rodu/protect-static/README.md

 ## How encryption takes place

-The web app we want to protect should have its own build process (if any) and in any case provide a folder of sources ready to be released (`sourceFolder`).

 The solution protects the release sources by encrypting them using the [AES-GCM algorithm](https://isuruka.medium.com/selecting-the-best-aes-block-cipher-mode-aes-gcm-vs-aes-cbc-ee3ebae173c).

 The script looks for the encryption password in a `PROTECT_STATIC_KEY` environment variable.
 If a value is not set, **the script will automatically generate a strong password** and show it later.